EpiMob: Interactive Visual Analytics of Citywide Human Mobility Restrictions for Epidemic Control: Background

 \textbf{Simulation Stage (S).}

-\textbf{S1.
-Simulation model supporting dynamic parameter change.} As discussed in \textbf{E1}, our system needs to be designed such that users are allowed to assign a dynamic $\beta$ value over grids.
-We choose to utilize the POI information of grids to meet this requirement, and taking the POI risk difference into consideration.
-Thus our grid-based SEIR model should accept the POI and corresponding risk information as part of inputs.
+\textbf{S1: Simulation model supporting dynamic parameter change.} As discussed in \textbf{C1}, our system should allow users to assign a dynamic $\beta$ value over regions using POI information.
+Hence, the epidemic model should accept the POI and the corresponding risk information as inputs.

-\textbf{S2.
-An extensible and mixable simulation mechanism.} With respect to the simulation mechanism, our team of experts had two further requirements. (i) They suggested that our simulation support both single strategy and multi-strategy policies because \textit{``the real scenario may be quite complicated, the government implements many strategies at the same time.''} (ii) They prefer our simulation to be extensible, which means it should enable other developers to easily contribute their newly designed strategies (e.g., to prohibit traveling of a certain nature) instead of being limited to using a few specific types.
-Therefore, we need to design an extensible and mixable simulation mechanism.
+\textbf{S2: An extensible and mixable simulation mechanism.} (i) Supporting both single and compound policies, because \textit{``the real scenario may be quite complicated, and the government employs many strategies in parallel.''} (ii) Extensible.
+It should enable other developers to contribute their newly designed strategies easily, instead of being limited to using a few specific policy types. (iii) Efficiency.
+Experts reinforced the deficiencies of the existing models: the agent-based model is slow and complex, and the meta-population model is coarse.
+For interactive citywide simulation, a balance between model complexity and speed needs to be achieved.

 \textbf{Evaluation Stage (L).}